nanhung/pksensi/README.md

 devtools::install_github("nanhung/pksensi")
 ```

-This package includes a function that can help you install GNU MCsim more easily through the function `mcsim_install()`.
+- This package includes a function that can help you install GNU MCsim more easily through the function `mcsim_install()`.

+- All updated details can be found in [NEWS.md](https://github.com/nanhung/pksensi/blob/master/NEWS.md)

 ## Reference